iamtodor/kafka-twitter-project/README.md

 ### Vanilla producer and consumer are tested.

+### I left twitter API keys deliberately to easy clone and reproduce.
+To make it work follow HOWTO.md file

 ### Notes:
 * to run es_consumer_connector be sure to add guava.jar to classpath